N.C. 150 Road Widening

 The NCDOT plans to widen the roughly 15-mile stretch of N.C.
 150 from Mooresville to north of Denver.
 The project will commence in two phases – R-2307A and B. This page highlights phase B.

-Phase B will widen to 4 lanes, a five-mile section from Harvel Road eastward to just west of the U.S. 21 overpass in Mooresville.
+Phase B will widen to 4 lanes, a seven-mile section from Harvel Road eastward to just west of the U.S. 21 overpass in Mooresville.
 (Because funding has been earmarked first for Phase B, that phase will be completed before Phase A.)

 The NCDOT will widen the roadway to two lanes in each direction with a raised median-divided superstreet design.